 A WORLD OF INSTANT ACCESS

 Millennials have quite a few defining traits.
 The ability to access and extend our reach to as many things as possible, on an instant, on-demand basis is one of the most enticing of those.
-As we discover that the practical application of the phrase ‘the world at your fingertips’ gets ever more realistic every day, software and app developers are already a few years ahead of us.
+As we discover that the practical application of the phrase ‘the world at your fingertips’ gets ever more realistic every day, software and Mobile app developers are already a few years ahead of us.
 We are bound to be showered with seemingly exceptional services packaged to us in the form of apps and websites that can get us just about anything we need at any time of the day.
-This is exactly what has shot Postmates to fame, with their services now extending to include the delivery of just about anything to your doorstep, minutes after you place an order.
+This is exactly what has shot Postmates apps to fame, with their services now extending to include the delivery of just about anything to your doorstep, minutes after you place an order.
 Starting off as an On-Demand Delivery app that connected local restaurants and cafes that did not deliver food, Postmates picked struck gold by merging technology and logistics to create an efficient, fast and foolproof way of delivering foods at any hour of the day.

 One could call it the Uber-of-Food, except that UberEATS already has that domain covered!
 With an employee base of over 40,000 active Postmates, it boasts the largest and most efficient

 On-Demand delivery fleets in the 40-plus markets it operates in within the U.S. After collaborating with big players like Starbucks, Walgreens, 7-Eleven, Chipotle and Apple, Postmates is taking massive strides to become the one stop On-Demand delivery shop for anything and everything you need.
 However, what is intriguing is the detail of setting up the service, and we will dwell deeper into the challenges you face while developing such an app, and the model that it operates on.